patelajay745/mood-Traker/README.md

 - User can store his/her moon once in a day.
 - User can we past data by daily,weekly and monthly.
 - I have seeded dummy data to view.
-- All the data will be stored io local Storage.
+- All the data will be stored in local Storage.

 ## Screenshots